Compare train tickets from Phoenix to Colorado Springs

 We help you find & compare the best buses & trains in one place.

-There are 2 daily trains from Los Angeles to Colorado Springs.
-Traveling by train from Los Angeles to Colorado Springs usually takes around 40 hours and 35 minutes, but some trains might arrive slightly earlier or later than scheduled.
+There is one daily train from Phoenix to Colorado Springs.
+Traveling by train from Phoenix to Colorado Springs usually takes around 20 hours and 10 minutes, but some trains might arrive slightly earlier or later than scheduled.

 |Most frequent service||Amtrak|

-Which train should you take from Los Angeles to Colorado Springs?
+Which train should you take from Phoenix to Colorado Springs?

 |Train||Daily Trips||Avg.
 Time||Avg.
 Price|

 Amtrak is the largest passenger railroad service in America, offering daily intercity trains to hundreds of destinations across the contiguous United States, as well as several cities in Canada.
 Every Amtrak train comes equipped with comfortable seats with extra legroom, as well as several four-seat areas with tables in the middle.
 In addition, each car has a freshly cleaned restroom, free WiFi and power outlets at every seat.
 There are also snack bars where you can purchase drinks or food during your journey.
-On average, there are 2 Amtrak trains from Los Angeles to Colorado Springs every day, as well as 2 trips on the weekends, with prices starting from $217.
+On average, there are 1 Amtrak trains from Phoenix to Colorado Springs every day, as well as 1 trips on the weekends, with prices starting from £113.

 Frequently Asked Questions

-Is it safe to travel by train from Los Angeles to Colorado Springs during the COVID-19 pandemic?
+Is it safe to travel by train from Phoenix to Colorado Springs during the COVID-19 pandemic?

 Our train partners have implemented several different policies to keep you safe during the COVID-19 pandemic.
 From limiting vehicle capacity to enhancing cleaning protocols and upgrading air filters, train carriers are committed to maintaining a safe environment.
 For details on what each company is doing to ensure their fleet remains safe for travel, click here.